abhijeet-saxena/wysiwyg/README.md

 Changes a font color for the selection or at the insertion point.
 This requires a hexadecimal color value string as a value argument.

 formatBlock
-Adds an HTML block-level element around the line containing the current selection, replacing the block element containing the line if one exists (in Firefox, <blockquote> is the exception — it will wrap any containing block element).
+Adds an HTML block-level element around the line containing the current selection, replacing the block element containing the line if one exists (in Firefox, &lt;blockquote&gt; is the exception — it will wrap any containing block element).
 Requires a tag-name string as a value argument.
 Virtually all block-level elements can be used.
-(Internet Explorer and Edge support only heading tags H1–H6, ADDRESS, and PRE, which must be wrapped in angle brackets, such as "<H1>".)
+(Internet Explorer and Edge support only heading tags H1–H6, ADDRESS, and PRE, which must be wrapped in angle brackets, such as "H1")

 forwardDelete
 Deletes the character ahead of the cursor's position, identical to hitting the Delete key on a Windows keyboard.